 Many official business decisions and documents, including policies, are communicated via email, shared in attachments or discussed in corporate chat systems.
 That’s why these channels need to be retained in order for a Covered Entity or Business Associate to meet compliance with HIPAA.

-When it comes to HIPAA email compliance technology, most medium to large healthcare organizations still opt for on-premise email archiving solutions because the data is stored internally and is under their control.
-To minimize costs, smaller organizations typically go with cloud-based archiving software.
+When it comes to HIPAA email compliance technology, many large healthcare organizations still opt for on-premise email archiving solutions because the data is stored internally and is under their control.
+However, there’s an increase in the adoption of cloud archiving software because of the improved cloud security, agility and ease of access for employees.

 Here are the crucial functionalities your data archiving software should possess based on the safeguards listed in the HIPAA Security and Privacy Rules.